 Cruising Longboard Design

 Another easier way to start riding a longboard is to find a steep path.
 For example, a road or a street with a slope of not more than a few degrees will teach you how to balance yourself on the road.
 In this case, only one push at the start will keep your longboard moving; you have to keep both feet on the board and try to balance yourself.
 Make sure the slope is not more than 20°; otherwise, it will become difficult for you to stop.
+Last but not least, you must learn how to stop on a longboard which helps you every time you ride a longboard.

-Recommended longboards for Rookies
+Recommended longboards for Beginners

 Because the number of longboarding comrades has exponentially increased in recent years, deck shapes are versatile too.
 Everyone has their preferred riding style, and longboard producing companies make sure the deck style is suitable enough for each riding style.
 The most common types you will see in the deck are;